Gabbyton/CEMENTO/README.md

 6. Support for URI prefixes (via binding) and literal annotations (language annotations like `@en` and datatype annotations like `^^xsd:string`)
 7. Domain and range collection as a union for custom object properties.
 8. Providing a log for substitutions made and suppresing substitutions by adding a key (\*).
+9. Support for Property definitions.
+Properties that do not have definitions will default as an Object Property type.
+10. Support for multiple pages in a draw.io file, for when you want to organize terms your way.

 ## Installation